-These are the Best Android Tablets in Summer 2021: Samsung, Lenovo, and more!
+These are the Best Android Tablets to buy in 2022

 Android tablets have, for a long time, been a divisive issue for Android fans.
 Some swear by them and love the versatility of having Android running on a bigger display.
 Other folks absolutely hate them, thinking Android doesn’t really scale well on tablets and that it’s best left as a phone operating system, telling you to get an iPad instead.
 An iPad has always had the upper hand when it comes to tablets, mostly because of the way iPadOS works.